 The featured image of this blog post is based on vector graphics by captainvector at 123RF.

 What keeps people from using a debugger?
 Well, it is mostly that one has initial costs in terms of setting up the debugging environment and of learning how to use the debugging tool.
-Hopefully, the next iteration of my hardware debugging tool dw-link, which is able to debug classic ATtinys and ATmegaX8s, will somewhat ease that burden, in particular because you can buy the accompanying hardware now at Tindie.
+Hopefully, the next iteration of my hardware debugging tool dw-link, which is able to debug classic ATtinys and ATmegaX8s, will somewhat ease that burden, in particular, because you can buy the accompanying hardware now at Tindie.

 The Arduino IDEs do not offer any support when it comes to debugging classic ATtinys or ATmegaX8s.
 For this reason, I came up with dw-link, which turns your Arduino UNO into a debugWIRE hardware debugging probe that provides a gdbserver interface.
 I also described two ways to set up a debugging environment.
 Unfortunately, one of them is somewhat complex, and the end results of both are not completely satisfying.

 Let us start with the end results.
 One setup is the integration into the PlatformIO IDE.
 This works smoothly and setting up the relevant INI file is very easy.
 However, the IDE changes the way you have to write and maintain your code completely.
 In particular, you cannot rely on the Arduino magic any longer and have to write pure C++ code.
 Further, the handling of libraries is quite different and the selection of target MCUs needs more thought.
-Although the changes are not dramatic, I could not bring myself to accept them.
+Although the changes were not dramatic, I could not bring myself to accept them.
 However, if you are happy with PlatformIO, the setup process itself is easy and the GUI (basically Visual Studio Code) is pleasant.
 The only drawback is that PlatformIO has a lot of bells and whistles, which makes working with it sometimes a bit confusing.
 Personally, this is not my favorite solution.

 The alternative setup leads to the console-based interface of GDB, meaning you have to memorize a large number of commands, you have to type a lot, and you have to list the program text over and over again.
 Most people do not like this these days.
 And if you debug only occasionally, remembering all the GDB commands is a challenge.
 However, in contrast to the PlatformIO solution, you can stay in the Arduino universe and do not need to change the way you work.

-What one really would like to have is a light-weight GDB GUI.
+What one really would like to have is a lightweight GDB GUI.
 And I finally found one, namely, Gede.
-It is easy to build and the interface is simple and intuitive.
+It is easy to build, and the interface is simple and intuitive.
 Unfortunately, this solution works only under Linux and macOS.

 As stated, setting up debugging for PlatformIO is as easy as copying an INI file into the project folder.
-For the GDB solution, things are more complicated.
+For the GDB solution, things were more complicated.
 You had to edit some of the internal parameter files in order to be able to produce debug-friendly binaries in the sketch folder.
 This is something I simplified dramatically by providing board definition files derived from the MiniCore and ATTinyCore cores.
 In addition, I came up with a quick-start guide, which should make it easy to set up an initial debugging experiment.

 Entering and exiting debugWIRE mode